 I am interested in the relationship between cognitive processing, language acquisition and linguistic input, particularly for children with language disorders.
-I have been part of running a longitudinal study "Learning to Talk" which investigated early measures of working memory as predictors of later language outcomes for late talking and typically developing children.
-I have also developed and normed a standardized articulation test for school aged children and have researched how to best rate the severity of children with speech sound disorders.
+I was part of running a longitudinal study "Learning to Talk" which investigated early measures of working memory as predictors of later language outcomes for late talking and typically developing children.
+I have recently published papers on the topics of speech language therapy practice with multilingual children and reading difficulties in children with language disorders.
 Currently I am investigating parent linguistic input for young children as a preventative measure for language delays.

 - Newbury J. (2014) Early language variation and working memory: A longitudinal study of late talkers and typically developing children.
 PhD Thesis, Christchurch, New Zealand.
 University of Canterbury.

 - Gibson E., Sutherland D. and Newbury J. (2020) New Zealand parents/caregivers’ knowledge and beliefs about child language development.
 Speech, Language and Hearing http://dx.doi.org/10.1080/2050571X.2020.1827829.